 How to Choose a Safe Sunscreen

-Choosing a safe sunscreen can be quite daunting.
-And, for most of us, we do not have an extensive chemistry background to determine which ingredients are harmful and which ingredients are safe.
+Finding a safe sunscreen always takes some time and effort.
+And most of us do not have an extensive chemistry background enabling us to determine which sunscreen ingredients are harmful and which sunscreen ingredients are safe.
 This is why we should shop online first so that we can actually research sunscreen ingredients.
-The following sunscreen guidelines will prove to be helpful when shopping for a safe sunscreen.
+The following sunscreen guidelines will provide you some guidance when shopping for a safe sunscreen.

-- Avoid Spray Sunscreens – Spray sunscreens can pose serious inhalation risks and well as lung injury.
-Even the FDA is concerned about spray sunscreens.
+- Avoid Spray and Aerosol Sunscreens – Spray and aerosol sunscreens can pose serious inhalation risks and well as lung injury.
+Even the FDA voices concner about spray sunscreens.
 While mineral blockers are usually considered a good alternative to other chemicals in sunscreens, that’s not the case with spray sunscreens.
 Be concerned with spray sunscreens that contain titanium dioxide.
 A 2006 report from the International Agency for Research on Carcinogens, found that titanium dioxide is “possibly carcinogenic to humans when inhaled.
-The EWG’s (environmental working group) report on nanoparticles says: “The lungs have difficulty clearing small particles, and the particles may pass from the lungs into the bloodstream.
-Insoluble nanoparticles that penetrate skin or lung tissue can cause extensive organ damage.”
+The EWG’s (environmental working group) report on nano particles says: “The lungs have difficulty clearing small particles, and the particles may pass from the lungs into the bloodstream.
+Insoluble nano particles that penetrate skin or lung tissue can cause extensive organ damage.”

 - Avoid Super-High SPFs – SPF stands for Sun Protection Factor and refers only to UVB protection.
 Higher numbers often tempt people to stay in the sun longer than they should – in other words, a false sense of security.
 Anything higher than 50 SPF is most likely not a good idea and the FDA calls them “inherently misleading.”